namtonthat/namtonthat.github.io/content/posts/build-static-website-hugo-10-minutes.md

 ```
 hugo new site your-username.github.io -f yml
 ```
+*Notes*
-I prefer using the `yml` configs because they have linting available within Microsoft VS Code.
+- I prefer using the `yml` configs because it gets automatically linted within VS Code.
-I recommend using `your-username.github.io` because it allows you to use that as the URL when it gets published to the web.
+- Using `your-username.github.io` allows you to use that as the URL when it gets published to the web.

 3. Install your theme
 ```